latebit/libsid/docs/spec-v0.md

 * `......` (6x CONTINUE)

   This is a continue symbol.
 It will make the previous symbol continue playing over the current tick.

+* `      ` (6x SPACE)

+  This is a end of track symbol.
+Should it occur in the middle of a track, the rest of the symbols will be ignored.